-When attaching a standpipe (this applies to all types of hydrant outlets) you must:
+When attaching a standpipe to one of our hydrants/washouts you MUST:

 If any hydrant does fail in operation please report it to United Utilities immediately.
 You can call our friendly team on 0345 672 3723.

-Aren’t all hydrants the same!
-No not all hydrants are the same, some hydrants are on small diameter pipes and don’t allow much water through, some are at the end of the line and will cause discoloured water if used.
+No not all hydrants are the same, some hydrants are on small diameter pipes and don’t allow much water through, some are at the end of the line and may cause discoloured water if used.
 Some hydrants are for the Fire Brigade, and these are marked with yellow markings, or a yellow and black plate, these are for firefighting purposes only.
-The best hydrants are on large diameter mains and we call these our “designated hydrants”.
+The best hydrants are on larger diameter mains and we call these our ‘designated hydrants’.

-Designated Hydrants were originally identified water abstraction points on UU’s Clean Water Network for hired standpipes.
+Designated Hydrants were originally identified water abstraction points for hired standpipes.
 The identification of an available hydrant was and still is to be compatible with our Calm Network Principles.

-The Calm Network Principle is that we should be operating our hydrants in a safe and controlled manner that minimises disruption on the clean water network.
-This is so we can protect our customers from discoloured water, high demand related poor pressures and reduce pressure transients that might otherwise lead to mains failure.
+The Calm Network Principle is that when operating a hydrant in a safe and controlled manner, which minimises disruption on the drinking water network.
+This is so we can protect all customers from discoloured water, high demand related poor pressures and reduce pressure transients that might otherwise lead to a burst water main.

 We now have a designated hydrant MAP that will provide you with the location of each Hydrant we have identified as being a suitable Designated Hydrant with a unique target symbol.
-This is a new exciting technology to help you find your way around our Network to find a hydrant that is suitable for both of us.
+This will help you find your way around our water network, to a hydrant that is suitable for both of us.
 We have also undertaken a review of these locations in order to increase the number available and ensure they are more accessible whilst following Water Quality focused rules.

 The designated hydrants map can be used on either a Desktop/Laptop browser or via the same URL when opened on a mobile phone or tablet with an internet connection.